Karan886/SnapToObject/README.md

 The <em>tool</em> eases an artist's job by <em><b>"snapping"</em></b> selected meshes together - that is, properly stacking them along the specified axis.
 Currently, this tool works for every <em><b>two selected meshes</b></em>(so you cannot stack more than two meshes at a time).
 The last selected mesh will maintain its location in <em>3D space</em>, while the first selected mesh will be pulled towards it.
 </li>
 <li>
 The tool allows some room for flexibility by allowing artists to add <em><b>offset values</b></em>.
-For example, when each building in the city block have some space between them, you can stack them with some offset between them.
+For example, to add space between buildings in a city block with ease, you can stack them with some offset between them.
 </li>
 </ul>